 1. It establishes all communication

-A game server is constantly receiving and sending data between players within the game.
+To do this, a game server is constantly receiving and sending data between players.
 This includes data on where players are, as well as what pickups and equipment they have.
 Without an established communication link, each player would be experiencing something completely different, and the game would be unresponsive.
 Ultimately, it handles:

 - Other player’s locations